gleechi/gleechi.github.io/pages/unity/unity_component_vggraspstudio.md

 folder: mydoc
 ---

+VG_GraspStudio is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CoreScript}}">Core Script</a>.
-VirtualGrasp Studio is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.
+It is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.
+The MonoBehavior provides a tutorial on the VG API functions for accessing static grasps as well as using the labeling interface.

 At the moment, it serves as a high-level visualizing tool in which you can not only review all grasps that you have in a project, but also annotate them.